homenc/HElib/README.md

 =====

 ***August 2019:*** Improved noise managemebt in HElib.
-Better and more robust bootstrapping algorith.
+Better and more robust bootstrapping algorithm.
 Ubuntu 18.04 Docker image with HElib and its dependencies.
 See install instructions in [DOCKER_USAGE.md](DOCKER_USAGE.md)